Azure/enterprise-azure-policy-as-code/Docs/desired-state-strategy.md

 ## Use Case 1: Centralized Team

-This original (previously the only) use case assumes one team/repo manages all Policies in a tenant or multiple tenants.
-You should not have any of the following elements in `global-settings.jsonc`:
+This original (previously the only) use case assumes one team/repo manages all Policies in a tenant or multiple tenants. `global-settings.jsonc` must ***not*** contain the following entries:

 * `inheritedDefinitionsScopes`
 * `desiredState`